Lots of people exercise with the hopes that they burn some fat. But, just how much exercise does it take to burn 14 grams of fat?

-You have several options for burning 126 calories, including 30 minutes of walking, 20 minutes of hiking or 23 minutes of dancing.
-Other possibilities include 35 minutes of weight lifting or 20 minutes of golf or gardening.
-If you choose a more vigorous activity such as running at 5 mph or bicycling at more than 10 mph, you can burn the calories in only 13 minutes.
+While there's no such thing as the fastest fat burner, you have several options for burning 126 calories, including 30 minutes of walking, doing water aerobics or dancing, according to Harvard Health Publishing.
+Other possibilities include outdoor activities such as gardening, raking the lawn or mowing the grass.
+If you choose a more vigorous activity such as running at 5 mph or bicycling at more than 10 mph, you can burn the calories more quickly.

 Even though you can't direct your body to burn calories specifically from the 14 grams of fat you consumed, exercise contributes to health and weight management by improving your fitness and keeping excess calories in check.
 In the context of a healthy diet, however, 14 grams of fat is far from too many.

-A balanced diet provides anywhere from 20 to 35 percent of its calories from fat, according to the Centers for Disease Control and Prevention.
-In a 2,000 calorie diet, the healthy window for dietary fat is 400 to 700 calories -- the equivalent of 44.4 to 77.7 g of fat.
+According to the Centers for Disease Control and Prevention, the total amount of fat you consume is less important than the quality of fat in your diet.
+The CDC states that less than 10 percent of your diet should come from saturated fats.
 If you consume too much saturated or trans fat from your diet, your cholesterol level may be negatively affected, even if you exercise.
 While exercise is a healthy way to burn excess fat, it's equally important to include the right kinds of fats in your diet.